Online Phase: PBDW

 del tmp_FOM_list

-Let us import the magic functions and sensors
+Let us import the basis functions (POD modes) and sensors (SGREEDY, considering only the Riesz representation in \(H^1\)).

 [6]: